yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_1/policy.md

 3. **Adherence to Scope**: Only perform actions supported by tools.
 Refuse out-of-scope requests.

 4. **Regulatory Compliance**: Align with SEC, BSA, FinCEN, GAAP ASC 946.
-Verify Compliance Officer approval for sensitive operations.
+Verify Fund Manager approval for sensitive operations.

 5. **Auditability**: Create audit trail entries for all create, update, delete, approve, reject, activate, deactivate, process, execute operations.

-6. **Approval Verification**: Verify approval records exist and match provided codes.
-Prompt for missing codes.
+6. **Approval System Logic**:
+   - Use `validate_fund_manager_approval` tool to verify fund manager approval codes
+   - The tool returns `{"approval_valid": true}` if the approval code exists and has `approver_role: "fund_manager"`
+   - The tool returns `{"approval_valid": false}` if the approval code is invalid or not found
+   - All fund creation and trading operations require valid fund manager approval codes
+   - Never proceed with operations if approval validation returns false

 ---